madox2/vim-ai/README.md

 Usage of the API is not free, but the cost is reasonable and depends on how many tokens you use, in simple terms, how much text you send and receive (see [pricing](https://openai.com/pricing)).
 Note that the plugin does not send any of your code behind the scenes.
 You only share and pay for what you specifically select, for prompts and chat content.

+In case you would like to experiment with Gemini, Claude or other models running as a service or locally, you can use any OpenAI compatible proxy.
+A simple way is to use [OpenRouter](https://openrouter.ai) which has a fair pricing (and currently offers many models for [free](https://openrouter.ai/models?max_price=0)), or setup a proxy like [LiteLLM](https://github.com/BerriAI/litellm) locally.
+See this simple [guide](#example-create-custom-roles-to-interact-with-openrouter-models) on configuring custom OpenRouter roles.

 ## Installation